 When we talk about personality, we often assume it is a solely human trait.
 However, this is far from true!
-In fact, “personality” (which is defined as consistent individual differences in behaviour throughout time and in different situations) has been proven to exist in over 200 species of animals - from insects to mammals - including several species of sharks, such as the lemon shark (Negaprion brevirostris), the Port Jackson shark (Heterodontus portjacksoni), the tiger shark (Galeocerdo cuvier), the lesser spotted catshark (Scyliorhinus canicula) and the blacktip reef shark (Triaenodon obesus)...
+In fact, “personality” (which is defined as consistent individual differences in behaviour throughout time and in different situations) has been proven to exist in over 200 species of animals - from insects to mammals - including several species of sharks, such as the lemon shark, the Port Jackson shark, the tiger shark, the lesser spotted catshark and the blacktip reef shark...
 But what does this mean?
 What does personality look like in a shark?

 Animal personality is assessed in terms of five personality traits: 1. activity (an animal which is sluggish versus very active), 2. aggression (whether they are placid or aggressive in social contexts), 3. willingness to explore (exploration versus avoidance), 4. boldness (as opposed to shyness) and 5. sociability (whether they are solitary or prefer a large group) (Finger et al, 2017).

 An animal which is relatively explorative will make extensive movements to orient itself in a new environment.
-At the opposite end of the scale, an individual that displays avoidance, will only explore a small area; they prefer to stay close to home.
-A study to assess explorativeness in lemon sharks, found that individuals had significant differences in their rate of movement when they were placed into a new environment.
-It is thought that explorative individuals and home-bodies are able to coexist because they exploit a different “ecological niche”; the explorative sharks strike out to find new foraging opportunities and leave space for others to utilise food sources closer to home (Finger et al, 2017).
+At the opposite end of the scale, an individual that displays avoidance, will only explore a small area - preferring to stay close to home.
+Individual lemon sharks differ in their small-scale explorativeness (Finger et al, 2017).

 Differences in explorativeness can also have implications in movements on a larger scale.
 Tiger sharks (Galeocerdo cuvier) studied in Hawaii have been shown to have individual differences in how explorative they are, which affects whether they migrated long-distance.
 This means that some individual tiger sharks were residents of a specific area, where others were only transient (Meyer et al, 2010).

-Blacktip reef sharks and lemon sharks have also been shown to differ in how social they are, with some individuals preferring large groups, where other consistently favoured to spend time in very small groups (Finger, et al, 2017).
-Whatsmore, lemon sharks are commonly seen with the same conspecifics and are consistent in whether they are a ‘leader’ or a ‘follower’ in a social group (Byrnes & Brown, 2016).
+Blacktip reef sharks and lemon sharks have also been shown to differ in how social they are, with some individuals favouring large groups, where others consistently prefer to spend time in small groups (Finger et al, 2017).

 Finger JS, Dhellemmes F & Guttridge TL (2017).
 Personality in elasmobranchs with a focus on sharks: early evidence, challenges, and future directions.
 In: Vonk, J., Weiss, A. & Kaczaj, S.A.
 (Eds.).
 Personality in Nonhuman Animals, 129-152.
 Springer, Berlin.